miroslavsavel/unity-tower-defense/notes.md

 from waypoint script, because we already tracking clicking tiles, change click to console to

-do serializedfield pridame tower prefab what are unity quaternions??????
+do serializedfield pridame tower prefab

+what are unity quaternions?????? unity LookAt() unity Object instantiation

 we!!! can place multiple towers on the same spot

+add new script to tower prefab add component to the tower

+UnassignedReferenceException
+- I have to add balista to the script drag BalistaTopMesh to the weapon